-17. In RHEL 6.5, the command to configure a VLAN interface (vconfig or ip link) on a VF succeeds, although it exceeds the maximum number of VLANs supported on the VF.
+15. In RHEL 6.5, the command to configure a VLAN interface (vconfig or ip link) on a VF succeeds, although it exceeds the maximum number of VLANs supported on the VF.

-This is because the kernel does not support error return from the driver even when the maximum number of VLANs supported on the VF is exceeded.
+This situation occurs because the kernel does not support an error return from the driver even when the maximum number of VLANs supported on the VF is exceeded.
 This issue does not occur in RHEL 6.6 and later kernels.

 Do not configure more than the maximum number of VLANs supported per VF.
-The maximum number of VLANs per VF can be obtained by running the following command in the host (or Hypervisor).
+Obtain the maximum number of VLANs per VF by running the following command in the host (or Hypervisor):